Colorado

 B. Administration

 The governor is advised by the non-statutory Colorado Executive Clemency Advisory Board, established within the Office of the Governor and consisting of seven members appointed by the governor, including the Executive Director of the Corrections Department, the Executive Director of the Department of Public Safety, and one crime victim representative.
 The Board must meet at least once every six months.
-The Board is staffed by the Department of Corrections, and assisted by the Colorado Bureau of Investigation for background investigations.
+The Board is staffed by the Department of Corrections and assisted by the Colorado Bureau of Investigation for background investigations.
 The Board was reconstituted by Governor Jared Polis in October 2019.

 C. Eligibility

 Pardon applications are not generally accepted until at least 10 years after completion of a sentence.
-Persons convicted under federal law or in another state are not eligible for gubernatorial pardon.
+Persons convicted under federal law or in another state are not eligible for a gubernatorial pardon.

 D. Effect